Collège Jean-de-Brébeuf

 Collège Jean-de-Brébeuf ([kɔlɛʒ ʒɑ̃ də bʁebœf]) is a subsidized private, previously Jesuit French-language educational institution offering secondary school and college-level instruction in Quebec.
-It was originally a boys' school but since 2014 admits both girls and boys.
+It was originally a boys' school, became partially mixed in 1968 and, since 2014, opened its doors fully to girls.

-The school is located at 3200 Côte-Sainte-Catherine Road.
+The school is located at 3200 Côte-Sainte-Catherine Road in Montreal.
 Collège Jean-de-Brébeuf is also a boarding school for college students wishing to reside at the college from Monday to Friday, and also during weekends.

 Collège Jean-de-Brébeuf is commonly seen as one of the foremost schools in Quebec, and it has the seventh place in the Fraser Institute School Ranking as of 2020.
 In addition to government subsidies of roughly $4,500 per student every year, the school is able to maintain low tuition due to large class sizes.

 With alumni Pierre Trudeau and Justin Trudeau, Collège Jean-de-Brébeuf is the secondary education institution that has produced the most Canadian prime ministers in the country.
-It also was the alma mater of Quebec Premiers Robert Bourassa and Pierre-Marc Johnson, and of Leaders of the Official Opposition of Quebec such as, André Boisclair and Pierre-Karl Péladeau.
+It also was the alma mater of Quebec Premiers Robert Bourassa and Pierre-Marc Johnson, former Supreme Court of Canada justice Clement Gascon and of Leaders of the Official Opposition of Quebec such as, André Boisclair and Pierre-Karl Péladeau.

 History

 Collège Jean-de-Brébeuf was founded by the Jesuits in 1928.
 The college was named after Catholic missionary and martyr Jean de Brébeuf.
 The college traces its origins to the merger of several institutions which became public ones in 1967, when the Quebec system of public colleges was created.
 Built in 1928, the campus was designed by Dalbé Viau and Alphonse Venne.

 It began accepting girls for secondary 1 to 5 starting from 2013 because of a need of funding.
 However, boys' and girls' classes take place in separate parts of the college before secondary 5.
 The school has been secular since 1986.

 On May 4, 2016, a college student celebration on campus got overly rowdy: smoke bombs were thrown into hallways and some classroom windows were broken.